15 Outrageous facts about Aussie animals you can see in the wild near Melbourne

 Talk about winning all time bragging rights with your mates.
 I’m sure they gave him a long (seal) clap.

-Australia Fur Seals are seen near the coast of the Mornington Peninsula so our Ultimate Health & Wellness Adventure has been known to see some but we’d recommend you take a seal watching or swimming tour with an operator to guarantee a sighting and really see them up close.
+Australia Fur Seals are seen near the coast of the Mornington Peninsula, we’d recommend you take a seal watching or swimming tour with an operator to guarantee a sighting and really see them up close.

 13. Spider Crabs Are Cannibals